volumio/volumio-plugins-sources/plexamp/readme.md

 ### Version History
 - 0.1 - Initial Version with following capabilities:
   1. Pair with Plex 'cloud' using Code
+  2. Select a particular Music Library on a specific Plex Server
-  2. Browse and play from:
+  3. Browse and play from:
      1. any Plex playlist
      3. Recently added artists
      4. Recently added artist
      4. Recent played albums
      5. Recently added Albums
+     6. All Artists
   6. Search Plex for Albums, Artists and Songs
+  7. View extra information about Artists and Albums

 ### Upcoming features
-- 0.2 - Browse All Albums and Artists
-- 0.3 - Download and install PlexAmp 4.2.2
+-  Download and install PlexAmp 4.2.2
+- Add translations
+- Remote Plex Servers
+- Better organisation for Artists and Albums
+- Add Genres and other Metadata from Plex

 ### Roadmap features:
 1. Support Bullseye builds of Volumio